AEADataEditor/replication-template-development/sample-language-report.md

 ### When data are private/ not provided

 The following may need to be added:

+> [REQUIRED]  Please specify how long the data will be preserved in the restricted-access location.

 > [REQUIRED] Please provide affirmation of support for replication checks.
   - As per the [AEA policy](https://www.aeaweb.org/journals/data/data-code-policy), "authors must commit to preserving data and code for a period of no less than five years following publication of the manuscript, and to providing reasonable assistance to requests for clarification and replication."